bg-dw/bg-dw/README.md

 - 👋 Hi, I’m @bg-dw
 - 👀 I’m interested in programming and badminton
-- 🌱 I’m currently learning php, javascript, html, css, and php framework like CodeIgniter and Laravel
+- 🌱 I’m currently learning php, javascript, html, css, python, and php framework like CodeIgniter and Laravel
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Email me on pd.budiutomo96@gmail.com or instagram @bg.dw

 <!---
 bg-dw/bg-dw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.